Our Team

 For additional information about Jemia, visit: Rose Legacy Institute

-Sujana Chowdhury, LMSW
+Sujana Chowdhury, P-LCSW

-Sujana Chowdhury is a compassionate and dedicated therapist with a deep understanding of various mental health issues and a commitment to providing effective therapy and support.
+Sujana is a compassionate and dedicated therapist with a deep understanding of various mental health issues and a commitment to providing effective therapy and support.
 She earned her Master’s degree in Social Work at New Mexico State University, equipping her with the knowledge and skills to make a positive impact on the lives of her patients.

 With years of specialized training and experience, Sujana’s passion lies in working with military populations, recognizing the distinct nature of military experiences and the need for qualified mental healthcare providers for military-connected individuals.
 Through her provision of therapy, she works continuously to be a connecting bridge between the civilian and military worlds, ensuring that military personnel and their families receive the skilled support they deserve.